chocolatetoothpaste/camino/README.md

 map.query: the query string received by the server

-map.context: a string, in the case of a server GET, POST, PUT, DELETE, etc... whatever you want really.
+map.method: a string, in the case of a server the request method

 map.params: an object, key-value pair of data extracted from the URLs.